emilydaskas/Linear_Program_Fantasy_Football/README.md

 # Fantasy-Football-Linear-Program
-Project to create a linear program which creates an optimal fantasy football lineup.
+Create a linear program which creates an optimal fantasy football lineup.

 ## Data: